South County Fire has a number of programs to prevent common causes of injury.

 For seniors, tripping and falling is a major health risk.
 We offer home assessment visits for elders most at risk of injury.

 Children's bike helmets are available at all of our fire stations for a suggested donation of $7.
 Firefighters will also help adjust a helmet to fit your child's head.
 Children must be accompanied by an adult.

 Visit any time between 8 a.m. and 8 p.m.
 Firefighters may be unavailable if they are responding to emergency calls.

 A properly fitted bike helmet reduces the risk of serious head injury.
 See the Safe Kids website for helmet fitting video and other tips.

 Every year, South Snohomish County Fire & Rescue water rescue crews are called to help people who have gotten into trouble in pools, lakes and Puget Sound.

 Swim lessons for children - and adults - are available at many local pools and through private swim clubs:

-https://boat.wa.gov/LifeJackets.asp, and may also be used at beaches.
-See information about our loaner program on this page.
+Life jackets are required on all boats, and may also be used while swimming.
+See information about our lifejackets loaner program on this page.